Help for New Team Leaders

-Anybody who can organise five other people together can apply to be a Team Leader by creating a team.
+Anybody who can organize five other people together can apply to be a Team Leader by creating a team.
 Likewise, you can promote other members on your team to Team Leader, which adds a few other responsibilities.
 This help document will help make those responsibilities clear!

 Your team must at least five other people for a total of 6.
 This is not a five vs. five competition.
 You should have three “substitute” players on your roster in case any of your players can't attend.
 Ready Steady Pan makes no distinction between a main player and a substitute player.
 Everyone on the roster is a “team member.”

 Match communication is mandatory before any match!
 Without them, we have no evidence of a match being played when it's reported.
 This would be “fine” if it weren’t for the possibility of match disputes.
 Please give us something simple: a “time/place” and “confirmed” message are all we need from both teams.

 An Away team will need a “connect string” before a match, so provide it on Steam, in the comms, or in some other chat.
 If you are the Home team, you must provide this information in some way!

 Note: your match comms are not encrypted and you cannot edit or delete messages after sending them!
 Don’t provide any sensitive information.

 Have an easy way to contact all your players.
 We suggest getting to know them outside of Ready Steady Pan to build as much team coherence as possible.
 When it comes to match time, many times your players may have forgotten and not be able to play, which is not a good sign.
 It is your, and your team members’, responsibilities to know when match times are.
 Not everybody will check the website everyday, so good communications are important!